Eccentricities by JVG

 Cold process coffee soap additives

-How much kaolin clay to add to cold process soap?
+How much kaolin clay do I add to cold process soap?

-How much colloidal oatmeal to add to cold process soap?
+How much colloidal oatmeal do I add to cold process soap?

 Close up of the coffee cold process soap in black, brown and gold.